Lonewolff0/Human-Activity-Recognition-using-Smartphone-Data-with-Machine-Learning/README.md

 Use StandardScaler library for data prepocessing.
 # MODEL:
 We can use many models like logistic regression classifier or KNeighborsClassifier or RandomForestClassifier or DecisionTree et...All these models give almost same accuracy.
-I used RandomForsetClassifier.I have droped subject because it has less effect in prediction the activity
+I used RandomForsetClassifier.I have droped subject column because it has less effect in prediction the activity